U.S. Driving Tests for Foreign Nationals and New Arrivals

 Most states allow you to drive on a foreign license for up to three months, as long as it is accompanied by your passport.
 If you want to rent a car, you might need an international license, depending on the rental company.
 International licenses are typically good for one year of driving in the U.S.

-Can I exchange my foreign license for a U.S. license?
-Or do I have to take the test?
+Can I exchange my foreign license?

 This depends on what state you're in and whether your home country provides driver's license reciprocity for the state.
 In some cases, you'll simply need to exchange your foreign license and present the necessary identification and residency documents.
 In other cases, you'll be required to take the written and/or road test.